A Comparison of Galacticus and COZMIC WDM Subhalo Populations: Introduction

+Although the incorporation of baryonic physics can alleviate certain small-scale tensions within the $\Lambda$CDM model, such adjustments do not necessarily establish CDM as the definitive dark matter framework.
+It has been shown that while baryonic processes can help reduce the number of CDM satellites in disk galaxies, the surviving satellites remain significantly brighter than observed galaxies \citep{governato2007forming}.
+In disk galaxies, differing implementations of baryonic processes yield substantial variation in galaxy properties such as disk-to-total mass ratios and rotation curve peaks, which can generate contradictory outcomes to observational data. \citep{marinacci2014formation}.
+It should also be noted that similar baryonic physics applied to WDM models would likely produce similar trends as with CDM \citep{nierenberg2016missing}.

 The primary factor that influences the free-streaming scale of warm dark matter is the mass of the warm dark matter particle, $ m_\text{WDM} $ \citep{schneider2013halo}.
 A wide range of methods have been used to constrain the warm dark matter particle mass, including Lyman-$ \alpha $ forest observations \citep{ballesteros2021warm, garcia2025constraining}, dwarf galaxy counts \citep{dekker2022warm}, stellar stream features \citep{banik2018probing}, strong gravitational lensing \citep{gilman2020warm}, and the cosmic reionization history \citep{tan2016constraining, lopez2017warm}.
 Many of these approaches utilize simulations of WDM to analyze its matter distribution through summary statistics.
 Different modeling approaches for WDM can lead to subtle differences in the corresponding summary statistics \citep{avila2001formation, wang2007discreteness, van2016statistics}.
-Understanding the underlying assumptions and methodologies of each simulation is crucial for interpreting and comparing these statistical discrepancies.
+Additionally, the WDM particle mass is one of multiple factors which influence the decoupling mechanism of the dark matter particle.
+A detailed discussion on these phenomenological differences, and how they are implemented in current simulations can be found in \cite{paduroiu2022warm}.
+Understanding the underlying assumptions and methodologies of each simulation is crucial for interpreting and comparing these statistical discrepancies \citep{nierenberg2016missing}.

 One class of model that is able to generate halo populations more rapidly than $N$-body/hydrodynamical simulations is semi-analytic models (SAMs).
 SAMs simulate the formation and evolution of dark matter halos (and galaxies) by applying analytic descriptions for certain physical processes to increase the computational efficiency of the model.
 This computational efficiency is the primary advantage of SAMs, and enables the generation of a large number of realizations---significantly more than would be feasible with full $N$-body simulations—allowing statistical properties to be measured within a reasonable time frame \citep{henriques2009monte, benson2010galaxy, bower2010parameter}.
 The main drawback of using SAMs is that there is a greater degree of approximation involved compared to working with N-body simulations.
 Several studies have shown that SAMs are able to obtain reasonably accurate summary statistics, when compared to N-body simulations \citep{2002MNRAS.333..156B,2004MNRAS.348..811T,2005ApJ...624..505Z,2014ApJ...792...24P,2020MNRAS.498.3902Y,2023ApJ...945..159N}.
 SAMs have also been used to generate input data for machine learning algorithms, enabling the rapid production of statistically representative halo populations \citep{kamdar2016machine, elliott2021efficient, lonergan2025generating}.